martintreurnicht/dropwizard-sample/README.md

 ## Create Distribution:

-You can either use OneJar to create a Fat Jar by running `./gradlew oneJar` or you can run `./gradlew distZip` to create an application zip file
+You can either use OneJar to create a Fat Jar by running `./gradlew fatJar` or you can run `./gradlew distZip` to create an application zip file